junnny/Alpacaml/README.md

 * 9gag.com, without whom I would have finished months earlier

 ###TO-DO
-* Support for libsodium, AES-256-CFB, AES-256-OFB and ARCFour encryption
+* Support for libsodium, AES-256-CFB, AES-256-OFB and ARCFour encryptions
 * Better encryption and decryption modules, more integrated with Async
 * UDP relay

 ###FAQ
 **Q**: How asynchrony is achieved?

-**A**: In an Monadic way.
+**A**: In a Monadic way.
 Specifically, through Async.Deferred.

+**Q**: Why encryption?
+Encryption is not enforced in RFC1928.

+**A**: Because f*ck GFW.
+That's why.

 **Q**: Why not use C, Python, or Node.js?